tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/authorize-with-shared-key.md

 >  If your storage account is replicated with read-access geo-replication (RA-GRS), and you are accessing a resource in the secondary location, do not include the `–secondary` designation in the `CanonicalizedResource` string.
 The resource URI used in the `CanonicalizedResource` string URI should be the URI of the resource at the primary location.

 > [!NOTE]
->  If you are authenticating against the storage emulator, the account name will appear twice in the `CanonicalizedResource` string.
+>  If you are authorizing against the storage emulator, the account name will appear twice in the `CanonicalizedResource` string.
 This is expected.
-If you are authenticating against Azure storage services, the account name will appear only one time in the `CanonicalizedResource` string.
+If you are authorizing against Azure storage services, the account name will appear only one time in the `CanonicalizedResource` string.

  **2009-09-19 and later Shared Key Format**

- This format supports Shared Key authentication for the 2009-09-19 version and later of the Blob and Queue services, and the 2014-02-14 version and later of the File services.
+ This format supports Shared Key authorization for the 2009-09-19 version and later of the Blob and Queue services, and the 2014-02-14 version and later of the File services.
 Construct the `CanonicalizedResource` string in this format as follows:

 1. Beginning with an empty string (""), append a forward slash (/), followed by the name of the account that owns the resource being accessed.